elm-city-craftworks/notes.practicingruby.com/_posts/2013-05-14-volume-7-plans.md

 ## Volume 7 Schedule

 There will be 10 issues published in Volume 7.
-The schedule below shows when they will be released, along with the monthly news updates:
+The schedule below shows their planned release dates, along with the monthly news updates:

 <pre>